 These traditional snickerdoodle cookies are sweet and soft, with that slight tang that makes them unique.
 Rolled in cinnamon sugar, they're a favorite for the holidays, potlucks, and picnics.
-The dough can be made a day ahead, and the baked cookies keep well.
+The dough can be kept in the refrigerator for a day before baking; the baked cookies store well.

 Who can argue with cookies rolled in cinnamon sugar?